DHTMLX/docs-suite/docs/list/api/list_data_config.md

 # data

-@short: specifies an array of data objects to set into the list
+@short: Optional.
+Specifies an array of data objects to set into the list

 @signature: {'data: array;'}